RoKyleBrown/aqua/README.md

   * A user's password is encrypted using a BCrypt algorithm

  ### Index Page
- * The user experience on the main page was made to be comparable to Hulu
+ * The user experience on the main page was made to be comparable to Hulu's "Night Mode"

  * Users can navigate to different movies with the ability to play them